jessegmeyerlab/proteomics-tutorial/manuscript.md

 A second form of CID is called resonant CID (resCID), where the internal energy of peptide ions is slowly increased through multiple low-energy collisions [@DOI:10.1002/(SICI)1096-9888(199705)32:5<461::AID-JMS515>3.0.CO;2-H].
 Here, helium gas is most often used, as it imparts less energy per collision, and activation typically happens in ion trap devices where supplemental frequencies can be used to excite ions.
-In other words, ions are trapped using axial rf-frequencies, and an additional rf-frequency is applied to the electrodes of the ion trap [@DOI:10.1016/S1044-0305(02)00384-7; @DOI:10.1002/mas.21549].
+In other words, ions are trapped using axial rf-frequencies, and an additional rf-frequency is applied to the electrodes of the ion trap [@DOI:10.1002/mas.21549].
 This supplemental rf is selected to have a frequency resonant with the fundamental frequency of the ions to be fragmented, as determined by the Mathieu equations, which excites the ions of interest so that they have increased kinetic energy as they move in the ion trap [@DOI:10.1115/1.4039144; @DOI:10.1006/rwsp.2000.0143].
-The increased kinetic energy creates more collisions with the background helium gas to slowly build up the internal energy of the precursor ions until the dissociation energy of the most labile bond is reached, causing fragmentation [@DOI:10.1016/S0076-6879(05)02005-7].
+The increased kinetic energy creates more collisions with the background helium gas to slowly build up the internal energy of the precursor ions until the dissociation energy of the most labile bond is reached, causing fragmentation.
 Once ions dissociate, the fragments have different m/z values than the precursor ions, meaning they fall out of resonance with the supplemental rf and are no longer activated.
 Thus, resCID typically fragments only the most labile bonds in precursor ions and does not have secondary fragmentation behavior.
 As above, for non-modified peptide ions, this typically generates sequence-informative b- and y-type product ions.
 For modified peptides where the bonds connecting the modification to an amino acid are more labile than peptide bonds, e.g., phosphopeptides and glycopeptides, resCID MS/MS spectra can be dominated by products ions only of the PTM-loss rather than sequence informative fragment ions, although many factors govern this behavior [@DOI:10.1021/pr0705136; @DOI:10.1021/ac0497104].
 Because of this, and because this method requires an ion trap device with the ability to apply supplemental rfs, resCID is less used than beamCID.
-For both beamCID and resCID, the mobile proton model has been widely accepted to explain fragmentation behavior [@DOI:10.1002/1096-9888(200012)35:12<1399::AID-JMS86>3.0.CO;2-R], and this largely predictable behavior has greatly helped in manual and algorithm-assisted spectral interpretation.
+For both beamCID and resCID, the mobile proton model has been widely accepted to explain fragmentation behavior [@PMID:11180630], and this largely predictable behavior has greatly helped in manual and algorithm-assisted spectral interpretation.

 Despite the utility and broad adoption of CID, there are alternative dissociation methods that have been explored for a variety of uses, including applications where CID is inadequate for the experimental question [@DOI:10.1021/ac802330b; @DOI:10.1038/nprot.2008.159; @DOI:10.1007/s00726-014-1726-y].
 The most popular of these alternative dissociation methods are electron-based dissociation (ExD) approaches, which include electron capture dissociation (ECD) and electron transfer dissociation (ETD).